-Injured baby right whale in Georgia given grim prognosis after 2nd look
+Injured baby right whale given grim prognosis after 2nd look

 SAVANNAH, Ga.
 (AP) — An endangered newborn right whale spotted with grievous injuries to its head off the Georgia coast is unlikely to survive, though scientists may try to inject the calf with antibiotics using a syringe fired from an air gun if they can safely get close enough, government experts said Monday.

-Foggy weather along the coast was delaying effort s to relocate the wounded baby whale and its mother by plane Monday.
-The calf was first seen from the air on Wednesday, and a boat crew got close enough Friday near St. Simons Island for scientists to conclude its injuries were worse than initially feared.
+Foggy weather along the coast was delaying efforts to locate the wounded baby whale and its mother by plane Monday.
+The calf was first seen from the air Wednesday, and a boat crew got close enough Friday near St. Simons Island for scientists to conclude its injuries were worse than initially feared.

 “If you talk about an animal having an uphill climb, this one has a climb up Mt.
 Everest,” said Barb Zoodsma, who oversees the right whale recovery program in the U.S. Southeast for the National Marine Fisheries Service.

-Note: This version has been corrected to fix the spelling of species.